We’ve been hearing lots of questions from Scholars about how stipends work, so we thought we’d offer a quick FAQ.

 I need an advance on my stipend.
 What do I do?

-Contact Ben, our College Success Manager.
+Contact Miguel, our College Accesss Manager.
 He’ll discuss your need, review your case and your recent transcript and work with you to get you an advance, if you’re eligible.

 My grades aren’t great for one or more of my classes, should I still submit the survey?